debiki/talkyard-prod-one/README.md

 Ask questions and report problems in **[the forum](http://www.talkyard.io/forum/latest/support)**.
 This is beta software; there might be bugs.

+### Security: *Private* server

+Don't give people-you-don't-absolutely-trust ssh access to your Talkyard server.
+The database files in `/opt/talkyard/data/rdb/` are accessible to people who can ssh into the server, and log files in `/var/log/` are, too.
+This'll change in Talkyard v1 (next year 2025?) — then we'll use Docker volumes instead.

 ### Install on your laptop?